 While alternative farrowing systems currently available are often associated with slightly higher piglet mortality rates than traditional farrowing crates, they can significantly improve sow welfare during gestation, farrowing and lactation until weaning [10, 11].
 The improvements in animal welfare can also benefit piglet welfare in the long term, improving piglet development and behaviour (e.g., increased weight gain and decreased aggressive damaging behaviours towards other pigs), which can lead to improved production performance overall .

 What is RSPCA’s position on farrowing crates?

 The RSPCA is opposed to the use of farrowing crates because of the restrictions and adverse effects that these housing systems have on the movement, social interactions, and behaviour of sows.
-The Australian pig industry should aim to phase out farrowing crates by 2030 in favour of free-farrowing systems (sometimes referred to as cage-free or crate-free farrowing systems).
+The Australian pig industry should aim to phase out farrowing crates in favour of free-farrowing systems (sometimes referred to as cage-free or crate-free farrowing systems).

 The quality and quantity of the available space provided to sows in any farrowing system is critical to ensuring they receive meaningful welfare benefits.
 There are alternative farrowing systems available that provide sows more freedom to move as well as nesting and bedding material.

 Alternative farrowing systems should balance the welfare needs of sows and piglets, by providing sows freedom to move and perform natural nesting and maternal behaviours, while also protecting piglets and minimising the risk of piglet mortality.
 While temporary crating systems have some welfare benefits, they still confine sows during the critical periods before, during and after farrowing where sows are most motivated to perform innate behaviours including nesting and maternal interactions with piglets.
 Therefore, for alternative farrowing systems to meaningfully improve sow welfare, they should not confine sows at any point during gestation, farrowing, and lactation until weaning.